peterzieba/5Vpld/README.md

 <code>
 wine c:/Wincupl/WinCupl/Fitters/fit1502.exe -i your-code.tt2 -dev P1502T44 -DEBUG on -Verilog_sim VERILOG -Out_Edif ON
 </code>
+The above example is for an ATF1502 in a TQFP-44 package.
+You will need to use the appropriate fitter and device type for your particular CPLD.

 ## Quartus via POF2JED
 * It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various EPM series CPLDs from Altera.